Undline/ForestFox/readme.md

 - **Text Editor** -> This element is used to represent a Text Editor enviroment (not to be confused with Text area).
 This widget has the option of showing line numbers on the side and can also show the column nunber below.

 - **Canvas** -> This is a element that allows a user to create any graphics or drawings on screen and allows the user to scroll on both directions.
 Use this for things like sketches and markups.
+You can also add grid lines that allow shapes to snap in place.

+**Markdown** -> This element creates a view that can display markdown files.